lorenzosabugjr/smgo/README.md

 # Set Membership Global Optimization (SMGO)

 Example MATLAB code, and testbed for a comparison test with other optimization algorithms.
+Detailed algorithm description and theoretical properties are discussed in https://arxiv.org/abs/2011.03837

 ## Requirements
 * MATLAB